abrhamkg/CV801_Final_Project/README.md

-# Show and Tell: A Language-Modeling Framework for Referring Expression Counting
+# Show, Count, and Tell: A Language-Modeling Framework for Referring Expression Counting

 This is the official repository for the Show, Count and Tell (SCT): paper available at: https://arxiv.org/pdf/2402.10698.pdf